-Although its name sounds like science-fiction, hyper-convergence infrastructure is the very real combination of a systems hypervisor (A computer used to run a network), and the previously mentioned convergence, an infrastructure system which assembles the multiple pieces of a networks information into a single, powerful package.
+Although its name sounds like something out of science-fiction, hyper-convergence infrastructure is the very real combination of a system’s hypervisor (A computer used to run a network).
+Which ties in with the previously mentioned convergence, an infrastructure system which assembles the multiple pieces of network information into a single, powerful package.

 A network infrastructure is the developed system that allows communication between computers.
 Without one, you wouldn't be able to access other users' computers or browse the internet.
 In the past, IT resources were deployed for support rather than for optimization of a business’ network.
 Maintenance and operations have been recorded as taking up two-thirds of an organisations technology budget, leaving minimal time for new information technology initiatives, while consuming even more for the technology to be upheld.
 This has produced a growing need for businesses to have faster computer hardware to run their expanding networks, fewer components to store them, and user-friendly systems that can be easily managed.

-Granted, improving a network while saving on work and resources rarely come hand in hand.
-However, there is a dawning technology on the IT horizon.
+Granted, improving a network while saving on work and resources rarely go hand in hand.
+However, a new technology dawns on the IT horizon.
 A software that perfectly integrates efficiency and effectiveness into one.